 This policy statement covers Members Personal Information that we collect in order to carry out our Primary Purpose, it does not cover the GDPR compliance of this website. a separate policy is available from this link:

-Security policy rules were explained in the document: WSO Security Policy 2012 and revised in 2015 a further revision for 2018 is on it’s way.
+Security policy criteria are explained in the document: WSO Security Policy 2012 revised in 2015 a further revision in 2019 and available Here: WSO Security Policy

 It was and still is inevitable that Members engaged in 12 Step Service need access to other Members personal data.